rabbitmq/rabbitmq-website/site/quorum-queues.md

 Quorum queues store their content on disk (per Raft requirements) as well as in memory.
 The [lazy mode](/lazy-queues.html) does not apply to them.

-It is possible to [limit how much memory a quorum queue uses](#memory-limit) for its log and book keeping tables using a policy.
+It is possible to [limit how much memory a quorum queue uses](#memory-limit) using a policy.

 #### Priorities